Information for Applicants

 The Public Affairs Section will contact applicants selected for interviews based on the criteria above, as demonstrated in the application.
 Interviews will take place in late December at a location specified at a later date.
 Only shortlisted candidates will be contacted.

-The list of finalists and alternates will be announced by approximately mid-March 2019.
+The list of finalists and alternates will be announced by approximately mid-end March 2020.

 Selected participants will need to obtain passports and apply for U.S. visas with the assistance of the Public Affairs Section of the U.S. Embassy.